 He is a frequent guest on the media circuit including CNN, the BBC, NPR, the CBS, Australia Broadcasting Company and Chinese Radio and Television.

 Payack is the author of some eighteen collections (seven currently in print), including A Million Words and Counting, Kensington (New York) as well as co-author with Edward ML Peters of The Paid-for Option (Tower Oaks Press), an analysis of the healthcare crisis in the USA.
-(For a sampling of Payack’s creative work, go here.)
+(For a sampling of Payack’s creative work, including metafiction, flash fiction, and collage art, go here.)